biagruot/coronavirus-italy-alexa-skill/README.md

 I developed this skill during the lockdown period in Italy with the intention of publishing it on the Alexa Skill's marketplace and providing a useful service to users.

-Unfortunately, Amazon informed me that would not accept any skill regarding COVID-19.

-Consequently, I decided to open source it with the hope that it can be used as a basis for new developments by other developers.
+I decided to open source it with the hope that it can be used as a basis for new developments by other developers.

 ## :floppy_disk: Data Source